oracle/truffleruby/doc/user/installing-libssl.md

 it for development because the latter doesn't seem to put the shared library in a place where we can find it.

+After installing GraalVM and Ruby you will need to rebuild `openssl` for the version in Ubuntu - run `lib/truffle/post_install_hook.sh`.
+Make sure you run it with TruffleRuby on your `$PATH`.

 ## Fedora

 On Fedora 25 or older, the default openssl is correct, so you only need to